-- be encouraged to take risks, learn from mistakes, and take responsibility for initiating and maintaining communication - through this, they will gain confidence to participate and contribute in and outside of the classroom with the skills they have - mature as local and global citizens by getting to know the worldviews and needs of other people - recognise the interconnected nature of societies and communities in Aotearoa New Zealand and the Pacific.
+- be encouraged to take risks, learn from mistakes, and take responsibility for initiating and maintaining communication; through this they will gain confidence to participate and contribute in and outside of the classroom with the skills they have. - mature as local and global citizens by getting to know the worldviews and needs of other people. - recognise the interconnected nature of societies and communities in the world and Aotearoa New Zealand and be encouraged to think of their place in and responsibility to it.